Texas Pelagics"It's Not Just Birding, It's an Adventure"

 - Stay out in the fresh air, avoid the stuffy cabin and frequently scan the horizon this helps keep your equilibrium focused on a level stable surface.

-- Try sitting in the middle of the boat near the railing when the rocking and rolling is less pronounced.
+- Try sitting in the middle of the boat near the railing where the rocking and rolling is less pronounced.

 - Avoid the stern where diesel fumes may be wafting by and the fish oil fat chum is being prepared.